sammyarroyo/ProblemSet3/README.md

 #same as before, searched for the maximum value in the new differences column and printed the whole row it lies on.

 ## Problem 4
+%matplotlib inline
+import matplotlib.pyplot as plt plt.style.use('seaborn-whitegrid')
+import numpy as np
+#import packages I'll need to plot a graph

+df1.plot.line(x='Date Time', y=' Water Level')
+#plot a line graph from the dataframe, and set 'Date Time column as the x values
+#set ' Water Level' column as the y values
+#I cannot figure out a way to label the x axis with anything...